Discover the 3 Types of Rattlesnakes in Arkansas

 Length36-48 inches

-The Speckled Kingsnake lives all throughout Arkansas in a variety of habitats.
+The Speckled Kingsnake lives throughout Arkansas in a variety of habitats.
 It is an elegant blue-black snake with yellow “speckles” sprinkled across the length of its body.
 The combination of its blue-black coloring and its yellow spots often makes the snake appear dark green.
 This snake is sometimes also called a “Salt-n-Pepper Snake” or a “Flecked Snake.”
 The speckled kingsnake is usually around 48 inches long and is a non-venomous constrictor.

 Northern Rough Green Snake